 - A list of the remaining peers to dump, initialized at the start of the dump.
 Peers are removed from this list when the dump of the routes received from that peer is complete, or when the peer does down during the dump.
 Peers are never added to this list during the dump. - A list of the peers that went down before we'd finished dumping them.
-Along with each peer is stored enough state to know how far we'd got though the route dump from that peer before it went down.

-- The current peer whose routes are being dumped. - An iterator pointing to the next RibIn trie entry to be dumped on the current peer (we call this the Route Iterator) - A flag that indicates whether the Route Iterator is currently valid. - The subnet of the route pointed to by the Route Iterator. - The version of the RibIn of the current peer when we started to dump it.
-RibIn version number are incremented each time a change is made to the RibIn. - The last GenID seen.
+Along with each peer is stored enough state to know how far we'd got though the route dump from that peer before it went down. - The current peer whose routes are being dumped. - A trie iterator pointing to the next RibIn trie entry to be dumped on the current peer (we call this the Route Iterator) - The last subnet dumped from the current peer. - A flag that indicates whether the Route Iterator is currently valid. - The last GenID seen.
 The GenID of the RibIn is incremented each time the peering comes up.